A Brief History of Asbestos Lawsuits

 - A Statute of Limitation sets a strict deadline as to how long a person has to file an asbestos lawsuit after being diagnosed with an asbestos-related illness.

-Please contact us today by telephone or email if you're considering filing an asbestos lawsuit.
+Please contact us today by telephone or email if you’re considering filing an asbestos and/or mesothelioma lawsuit.

 We can advise you as to how long you have to file the lawsuit.
 Even if you don’t contact us, we highly recommend you contact another asbestos law firm.